Buffalo-Glencoe Tondas

 The Buffalo-Glencoe Tondas are a defunct Tier II Junior "A" ice hockey team that played in Buffalo, New York and later in Glencoe, Ontario, Canada.
 They played in the Southern Ontario Junior A Hockey League.

 History

 The Tondas joined the Southern Ontario Junior A Hockey League in 1973.
-Their performance was not spectacular and they did not draw well.
-Late in the year, the team was moved to Glencoe, Ontario which was a lot closer to the rest of the teams.
+Their performance was not spectacular and they did not draw well. in early January 1974 the team was moved to Glencoe, Ontario because the Tonowanda rink was being renovated.
 They were renamed the Buffalo-Glencoe Tondas.

-With only fifteen wins in sixty-two games during the 1973-74 season, the Tondas were not a successful franchise and did not return in 1974-75.
+The following season, the Tondas played one game, a 6-4 loss to Guelph on September 27, but on September 30, 1974, USA Hockey barred the Tondas from playing because they were using too many Canadian players.
+The Tondas sued USA hockey on antitrust grounds on October 15, 1974, but OHA hockey followed the ban and the Tondas were removed from the SOJHL.